AlexeyTrekin/swiss_mws/README.md

     ```
     where fighters_list is a text file with the fighters names each in a new row (see tests for examples).
     Now the script is running and fighters are initialized with 12 HP (see response "Tournament ready")

 2. To calculate pairs and start a new round, type

     ```bash
-   round filename
+   round
    ```
-   where 'filename' is a base name to save the round data (standings and pairs)
-   Pairs are saved in filename_pairs.csv, and standings in filename_standings.txt
+   The link to the google sheet will be printed into command line
+ 3. Open the link for the display and the secretaries

- 3. After the fights, enter all the results of each fight into the '..._pairs.csv'.
+ 3. Enter all the results of each fight into the google sheet.
+Save the sheet with ctrl+s to ensure all is OK
- The results should be negative, as we substract HP from participants.
- You may as well save it to another file.
-Save it only as CSV or plain-text file, the app does not understand excel format

  4. Type into command line

     ```bash
-    update filname_pairs.csv
+    round
     ```
-    to enter the results of the fights into the tournament.
+    to enter the results of the fights into the tournament and make a new sheet in google docs
-    A csv file with sorted list of fighters and their HP will be saved,
-    so you could show it to the fencers on the big screen

  5. If the working directory is clear, and the process did not interrupt,
     you can use automatic filenames typing just:
     ```bash